An explanation of a few terms we use in this policy

 - decide whether to give you any other Warehouse Money cards, loans or insurances, if you apply for them,

-- let you know about The Warehouse Group's products or promotions, via text messages, emails, an on-line facility, telephone or post.
+- let you know about The SBS Groups and/or The Warehouse Group's products or promotions, via text messages, emails, an on-line facility, telephone or post.
 (If you ask us not to give you this information, we'll stop),

 - provide other services to you and manage your relationship with us,

-- help us to run and develop The Warehouse Group’s business,
+- help us to run and develop The SBS Group and The Warehouse Group’s business,

-- meet our obligations and those of other members of The Warehouse Group, under the Anti-Money Laundering and Countering Financing of Terrorism Act 2009, and
+- meet our obligations and those of other members of The SBS Group or the members of The Warehouse Group, under the Anti-Money Laundering and Countering Financing of Terrorism Act 2009, and

 - conduct market research and statistical analysis.